 For children aged 6 months to 2 years, testing their response to various sounds

-Treating some causes of hearing loss can restore hearing.
+Treating reversible causes of hearing loss and ear defects can restore hearing.
 For example, ear infections can be treated with antibiotics or surgery, earwax can be manually removed or dissolved with ear drops, and cholesteatomas can be surgically removed.

 Most often the cause of a child’s hearing loss cannot be reversed, and treatment involves use of a hearing aid to compensate for the impairment as much as possible.